 3 example applications:

-1. Epic Walks.
+- Epic Walks.
 Grab a “snack pack” (a bag of assorted snacks that wouldn’t normally be found together – better still if you can have your kids assemble a pack themselves) & hit the road.
 Stroll, scoot, bike – just go, and set a meandering pace that incorporates a goal (mileage, a landmark, time before you turn back) or a game (I Spy, or Geocaching).
-Pro tip: make sure to bring a stroller in the event you need to lug your child’s bicycle back manuallysee photo below.
+Pro tip: make sure to bring a stroller in the event you need to lug your child’s bicycle back manually… see photo below.

-2. Picnic Meals.
+- Picnic Meals.
 This does not have to be over-thought.
 Sure, a picnic can be Bento-box-style, Instagram-worthy meals on the side of a vista.
 OR it can be burgers enjoyed on your driveway, Lunchables consumed overlooking the neighborhood retention pond, or McDonald’s eaten from the comfort of your submarine — I’m sorry, your SUV’s trunk that turns into a submarine just for the duration of the meal.

-3. Drive Out Movies.
+*Drumroll for the fan favorite change of scenery:* - Drive Out Movies.
 This is, proudly, an event I invented after I realized the pandemic-friendly “drive in” movies started too late for my kids’ bedtimes.
 Our Drive Out Movie nights involve me downloading a movie to my phone, packing the boys bags of popcorn and treats, and watching the movie in the front seat of the car, parked in our own driveway.
 Could we watch the movie in our house on a much larger screen?
 Yes.
 Could we eat the snacks with much easier access to refills (& much less concern about crumbs) in our own living room?
 Yes.
 Could we be much more comfortably situated on a couch vs crammed with me in the driver’s seat and the two older boys sharing the passenger seat?
 Yes.
 But you better believe those Drive Out Movie nights are infinitely more memorable than regular movie nights due to novelty alone.

 And finally, an update on parenting hack #1: still going strong.